Pumpkin Beer

 Sparkling wines range from dry to sweet based on how much sugar is added after the second fermentation.

-The most well known kind of sparkling wine is Champagne which not-so-coincidentally comes from the Champagne region of northern France.
-The word “Champagne” is a protected designation of origin (PDO) term which means only sparkling wine from the Champagne region of France may be legally called “Champagne” (as per a a rule included in the Treaty of Versailles in 1919).
-As such other countries have their own regional names for sparkling wine.
-The Spanish call their sparkling wine Cava, the Germans and Austrians have Sekt, the Italians have Spumante but their better known protected designation of origin variety of sparkling wine is Prosecco, etc. The one exception is the United States who never ratified the Treaty of Versailles and have been free to call their sparkling wine Champagne ever since (although in 2006 the issue was revisited and the US agreed to some limits, but established American companies calling their sparkling wine Champagne were allowed to continue doing so).
+The Spanish call their sparkling wine Cava, the Germans and Austrians have Sekt, the Italians have Spumante but their better known protected designation of origin variety of sparkling wine is Prosecco, etc. The United States however (who never ratified the Treaty of Versailles) does sometimes call their sparkling wine Champagne.
+That said in 2006 the issue was revisited and the US agreed to some limits on the name but established American companies calling their sparkling wine Champagne were allowed to continue doing so.

 While there are a variety of methods to making sparkling wine, they all start with making wine.
 This is followed by adding a little sugar & yeast to each bottle to generate a second fermentation.
 This second fermentation, which takes place in the capped bottle, is what produces the CO2 bubbles sparkling wine is known for.
 Depending on the production method, wine makers then add a mixture known as “le dosage” at the end before the final corking.
 Dosage is a sweet mixture of still wine and sometimes sugar to balance out the flavor of the sparkling wine.
 How much dosage is added makes all the difference.